 Hellfire Pass Interpretive Centre and Memorial Walking Trail

-Please be advised that due to the COVID-19 (Coronavirus) pandemic, the Hellfire Pass Interpretive Centre and Walking Trail will be closed to the public from 18 March 2020 until further notice.
+Please be advised that the Hellfire Pass (HFP) Interpretive Centre and Walking Trail remains closed to the public pending implementation of all COVID-19 health and safety measures.

 The Hellfire Pass Interpretive Centre and Memorial Walking Trail is dedicated to those Australians and other Allied prisoners of war and Asian labourers who suffered and died at Hellfire Pass and elsewhere in the Asia Pacific region during the Second World War.

 During the Second World War, thousands of forced local labourers and Allied prisoners of war suffered and died constructing and maintaining the Burma–Thailand railway.
 The Australian Government constructed the interpretative memorial in cooperation with the Government of the Kingdom of Thailand.
 The memorial, dedicated in 1998, was designed and constructed by Hewitt Pender Associates Pty Ltd, Australia and Woods Baggot Limited, Thailand.